 HE Compressed Beamforming And CQI frame format

-The HE Compressed Beamforming And CQI frame is an Action No Ack frame of category HE.
-The Action field of an HE Compressed Beamforming And CQI frame contains the information shown in Table 9-421aa (HE Compressed Beamforming And CQI frame Action field format).
+The HE Compressed Beamforming And CQI frame is an Action No Ack frame of category Unprotected HE.
+The Action field of an HE Compressed Beamforming And CQI frame contains the information shown in Table 9-422ab (HE Compressed Beamforming And CQI frame Action field format).